hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 These can be used to reduce quantity of results in other searches.
 Now another word cloud of the epistemonikos.
-Showd that the stop lists didn't neessarily sto the words.
+Showed that the stop lists didn't necessarily stop the words.
 So now I will go through and manually remove them from the frequ dialog in 2020.
-After manually adding those identified to the stop list,another frequency list and word cloud were created.
+After manually adding those identified to the stop list, another frequency list and word cloud were created.
 Searching the frequency list for "education" returned five results - I need to output these with commentary tomorrow :-)

 ---
 What are the advantages of a ssr?

 What do examples of SSR look like?
+-

 Why?